PowerBI vs Tableau: What Should I Choose for my Business? Marketing April 16, 2021

 The above parameters clearly define both of them.
 If you have less investment, go for PowerBI.
 It is pocket-friendly, especially for startups.
-The larger companies can prefer Tableau because it can handle bulk data easily.
+Larger companies can prefer Tableau because it can handle bulk data easily.

 Both of them are very distinct.
-The company can choose any one amongst these according to their organization's preferences.
+The company can choose any one of these according to its organization’s preferences.

 Both are powerful and reputable data visualization tools.
 They have their strengths and weaknesses.
 But the final decision depends on the company’s needs.